Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

 The energy conservation equation contains irreversible Joule heating $\tilde \eta \tJJ^2 \supset \tilde f_\Lor^0$, already introduced in previous work with {\sc Pencil Code}, while it also contains the work exerted by the Lorentz force $\uu \cdot (\tJJ \times \tBB) \supset \uu \cdot \tff_\Lor$, which converts electromagnetic energy into kinetic energy when $\uu \cdot \tff_\Lor > 0$ and kinetic into electromagnetic when $\uu \cdot \tff_\Lor < 0$.
 In this work, we also include the viscous contributions, as well as the general $\tilde f^0_\Lor$ and $\uu \cdot \tff_\Lor$ for relativistic bulk motion and $\tilde \rho_e \neq 0$.

-\subsection{Evolution of the Lorentz factor}
+\subsubsection{6.4.2 \ Evolution of the Lorentz factor}

 Similarly as for perfect and imperfect fluids, the time derivative of the squared Lorentz factor contains subrelativistic terms.
-The generic time derivative of the Lorentz factor, in the full relativistic regime, is obtained by adding $\tilde f^\mu_\Lor$ to the Hubble and viscous forces in \Eqs{aux_gamma2}{lorentz_viscs}, respectively
+The generic time derivative of the Lorentz factor, in the full relativistic regime, is obtained by adding $\tilde f^\mu_\Lor$ to the Hubble and viscous forces in \Eqs{lorentz_evol}{lorentz_viscs}, respectively

 In the subrelativistic limit, the contributions to $\partial_\tau \ln \gamma^2$ due to electromagnetic forces (and any other potential forces in the system) are then non-negligible,